ninjadynamics/DCDocs/sh4zam_integration.md

 GLdc's `Matrix4x4` is `float[16]` in column-major order (same as SH4ZAM), so `shz_mat4x4_t*` can be cast directly from `Matrix4x4*` — no conversion needed.

+### Alignment Hazard

+On SH4, by-value raylib `Matrix` parameters may only be 4-byte aligned.
+Plain SH4ZAM loaders that rely on `fmov.d` can fault on real hardware when the address is not sufficiently aligned.
+The current fork uses unaligned-safe loaders for `Vector3Transform()` and `MatrixMultiply()` so the path remains correct even when the ABI provides weaker alignment.

+Future alignment work should prefer narrowly scoped fixes first: aligned scratch buffers at hot call sites, or public struct alignment only after checking ABI and interoperability risks.

 ### Quaternion Layout

 Raylib's `Quaternion` stores components as `{x, y, z, w}`.